API Guide 2 min read

 })

-const organisations: Organisation[] = await orgsResponse.json()import httpx
+const organisations: Organisation[] = await orgsResponse.json()Key response fields

 | Field | Type | Description |